Workforce Screening and Registration

 The current screening process checks a person’s criminal history and work-related misconduct to make sure they’re suitable to work with older people.

-Right now, screening requirements vary.
-They may either involve the NDIS worker screening check or a police check.
+This may either involve the NDIS worker screening check or a police check.

-The Department is working to introduce a more robust screening process, aligned with the NDIS worker screening check.
-This new process won’t start before mid-2026.
+The Australian Government is working to introduce a more robust screening process, aligned with the NDIS worker screening check.
+It will also recognise Australian Health Practitioner Regulatory Agency (Ahpra) registration.

 Key Resources